B.L. England Generating Station: Closure

 In December 2016, B.L.
 England filed to decommission the plant, although that was delayed due to upgrades to the power grid.
 After the decision not to convert the plant to natural gas, the power plant was permanently shut down on May 1, 2019.
 The closure potentially affected the yearly budget of Upper Township, which received $6 million each year for hosting the power plant.

 B.L.
 England is currently having parts such as the control room removed and used for other plants.
 Once scrapping is complete the plant site will be abandoned.

 The Ocean Wind offshore wind farm is proposing to use the substation at B.L.
 England to transmit its power to the grid.

-On 29 September 2022, the hyperboloid cooling tower was imploded.
+On September 29, 2022, the hyperboloid cooling tower was imploded.

+On April 21, 2023, the boiler units were imploded.

+The smokestack was imploded on the morning of October 26, 2023.

 Operations

 As of 2005, B.L.
 England's annual budget was around $30 million, of which around half was related to maintenance.
 The facility burned 600,000–700,000 tons of coal per year, of which 30% came from the Powder River Basin, while the remaining is eastern bituminous coal.
 As a by-product, the facility produced 60,000–70,000 tons of slag per year.
 Twice per year – for four weeks in the spring and two weeks in the fall – the plant is shut down to transport the slag.

 Before its closure, the plant employed about 100 people, which fell to around 70 after the plant was only used for peak capacity.

 Prior to its closure, the annual emissions of the facility - when all units were operational - was 10,629 tons of nitrogen oxides (NOx), 40,370 tons of Sulfur dioxide (SO_{2}), and 4,410 tons of particulates smaller than 10 micrometers.